 Mahala Mermaid Beach is a newly announced apartment development on the Gold Coast.
 The apartment tower will consist of 94 residences and an array of communal facilities that are focused on delivering convenience and the ultimate “beach house” lifestyle.
-There is a mix of two bedrooms, three bedroom and four-bedroom apartments available.
+There is a mix of two bedrooms, three bedroom and four-bedroom apartments available with prices starting from $735,000.
 Mahala translates to “neighbourhood”, and developers Pindan have certainly worked to cultivate that.

 Mahala Mermaid Beach apartments received development approval in late July of 2018.
 Since then, they have received a slew of sales enquiries — a total of 300 enquiries over the first three weeks alone.
-While a number have already been sold, full market release of the apartments is still pending.
 The majority of enquiries so far have come from prospective buyers who already live on the Gold Coast, and the interest has been overwhelmingly owner-occupiers.
 With the luxury finishes and facilities of Mahala apartments, as well as the residential vibe of Mermaid Beach as a whole, this is not surprising and is expected to continue as more apartments are sold.

 Construction dates are not currently set and will depend on the strength of the pre-sales, as is standard for the majority of off-the-plan apartments in Australia.

 The sales display will be located onsite at 15 Peerless Avenue, Mermaid Beach.